S. Ramesan Nair

 S. Ramesan Nair (3 May 1948 – 18 June 2021) was an Indian lyricist and poet who worked predominantly in the Malayalam film industry.
 Over his career he wrote songs for over 170 films and over 3,000 devotional songs outside of the films.
 He debuted with the movie Pathamudhayam in 1985.
 He was a recipient of the Kerala Sahitya Akademi Award in 2010 and the Kendra Sahitya Akademi Award in 2018 for his collection of poems Gurupournami.

 Early life

-S. Rameshan Nair was born on 3 May 1948 in a village named Kumarapuram in the present-day Kanyakumari district, in Tamil Nadu, as the son of late Shadananan Thampi and late Parvathi Amma.
+S. Ramesan Nair was born on 3 May 1948 in a village named Kumarapuram in the present-day Kanyakumari district, in Tamil Nadu, as the son of Shadananan Thampi and Parvathi Amma.
+Being born in an area with high Tamil influence, he was equally fluent in both Malayalam and Tamil.
 Due to the intense passion towards poetry, he dropped his admission for MBBS and graduated with a bachelor's degree in economics in 1966 and later completed his post graduation in Malayalam Literature in 1972.
 He worked as a sub editor in Kerala Bhasha Institute and also worked with the All India Radio as a producer.